 f) Wet Chemical – red with an oatmeal band or label (previously oatmeal colour)

 Suitable on Class F fires and may be used on Class A fires.
 Not considered effective for Class B or Class C fires and dangerous if used on Class E fires.

 Knowing the fire classes, which your fire extinguisher can fight is vital in ensuring effective and safe operation.
-So, as stated above, check your fire extinguishers labeling to find out which classes of fire it can fight.
+So, as stated above, check your fire extinguishers labelling to find out which classes of fire it can fight.

-Additionally, make sure that your fire fighting equipment is appropriate for the type of fires you are likely to encounter.
-For example if you are working largely with cooking oils then an extinguisher capable of fighting Class F fires will be required.
+Additionally, make sure that your firefighting equipment is appropriate for the type of fires you are likely to encounter.
+For example, if you are working largely with cooking oils then an extinguisher capable of fighting Class F fires will be required.

 5. DO NOT use your extinguisher on a fire class, which it is not rated against